Oxycodone Addiction

 Because of these pleasurable feelings, it is common for users to want to repeat the experience.
 However, tolerance quickly builds, meaning they must use an increased dose to achieve the desired effects.

-Why Is Oxycodone Addiction Dangerous?
+Why is Oxycodone Addiction Dangerous?

 Oxycodone can cause users to become physically and mentally dependent quickly.
 Our bodies naturally make opioids, but drugs like oxycodone stop this production.
 This means that when people stop taking the drug, they experience withdrawal symptoms.
 Although this can be extremely unpleasant, these symptoms can be managed with the proper support and use of medication.